 THE EL MONTE AIRPORT

-The El Monte Airport, built in 1936, is the last remaining one in the San Gabriel Valley; Alhambra, Arcadia, Monrovia, Rosemead and San Gabriel’s airports have long since closed.
-It was founded by New Jersey-transplant Nick Lentine.
+The El Monte Airport, built in 1936, is the last remaining one in the San Gabriel Valley; Alhambra, Arcadia, Monrovia, Rosemead, and San Gabriel’s airports have long since closed.
+It was founded by New Jersey transplant Nick Lentine.
 In 1931 he became the first Californian to land a plane on a city street (in Pasadena) due to fog.

 Matt and I checked it out.
 Not only was it filled with small airplanes but the smell of food being prepared and consumed at Annia’s Kitchen.
-Annia’s has an outdoor patio which offers a view of the San Gabriel Mountains and arriving and departing airplanes.
+Annia’s has an outdoor patio that offers a view of the San Gabriel Mountains and arriving and departing airplanes.
 We looked at some of the displays but opted to eat later.

 THE EL MONTE COMMUNITY AND CIVIC CENTER

 The El Monte Community and Civic Center also opened in 1936 and initiated the annual Pioneer Days festival.
-Because they were too rowdy, the festival was ended in the 1940s.
+Because they were too rowdy, the festival ended in the 1940s.
 A new Civic Center was built in the 1950s.
 The complex also includes the El Monte Historical Museum, headquarters for the El Monte Historical Society (established in 1989).